amaredeus/degen-api/docs/architecture/degen-api-style.md

 ## Discord Integration

-This project connects to discord via [discord.js](https://discord.js.org/) via the [`@discord-nestjs/core`](https://github.com/fjodor-rybakov/discord-nestjs) module.
+This project connects to discord with [discord.js](https://discord.js.org/) via the [`@discord-nestjs/core`](https://github.com/fjodor-rybakov/discord-nestjs) module.
 This module configures a discord.js client for us and provides it as a service we can inject via DI anywhere in the project.
 This module is configured in the `CoreModule` so it can be used globally like so:

 ```typescript
 import { Client } from 'discord.js';